Mark Chapter Ten

 Mark 10:41-45

-When the ten heard about this, they became indignant with James and John.
-Jesus called them together and said, 'You know that those who are regarded as rulers of the Gentiles lord it over them, and their high officials exercise authority over them.
-Not so with you.
-Instead, whoever wants to become great among you must be your servant, and whoever wants to be first must be slave of all.
-For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.'
+When the other ten heard about this, they became outraged at Ya`akov and Yochanan.
+But Yeshua called them to him and said to them, "You know that among the Goyim, those who are supposed to rule them become tyrants, and their superiors become dictators.
+But among you, it must not be like that!
+On the contrary, whoever among you wants to be a leader must be your servant; and whoever wants to be first among you must become everyone's slave!
+For the Son of Man did not come to be served, but to serve -- and to give his life as a ransom for many."

 When the other apostles heard about their request, they became upset.
 They were bothered by the fact that the two had went to Jesus in private and asked for this.
 They were probably all wanting the same thing.
 Seeing this, Jesus called them together and reminded them that they were acting like the rest of the world.
 He went on to remind them that even He did not come to be a King (this time) but to be a servant.
 That service was to pay the price to set men free from the grip of sin and death.